 Those who entered were greeted by a crystal chandelier hanging from one of the brothel's many high ceilings.
 Plush carpeting covered the floors, and music played continuously in the dance hall.
 Well-dressed servants offered drinks to waiting customers.
 It had marble fireplaces, and food was served on hand-painted porcelain plates.

-Despite a quiet acceptance of brothels in St. Paul, a glaring hypocrisy existed.
+Despite a quiet acceptance of brothels in Saint Paul, a glaring hypocrisy existed.
 While establishments like Clifford's operated openly, tolerance didn't extend to the women who worked there.
 These sex workers faced public scorn and belittlement.

 In stark contrast, Clifford herself flourished, becoming a wealthy businesswoman.
 She defied the era's belief that women could only acquire wealth through their husbands' deaths.
 Her brothel's success and her close relationships with the city's elite made her a powerful voice in local affairs.